 Welcome to the page of the school counselor Ms. Stevens!
-I am here all day on Mondays and until 12:45 on Wednesdays.
+I am here all day on Friday’s.
 Please feel free to call or email me at firstname.lastname@example.org if you have any questions or concerns about your student(s).
 As the school counselor I meet with students individually and in groups.
 I am also in the classrooms throughout the year teaching guidance lessons.
 Below you will find a summary of topics we cover in each grade.

 Kindergarten & First: